blaenk/site/content/notes/java.md

 The static methods `naturalOrder` and `reverseOrder` provide comparators for the natural ordering and the reverse of it respectively.

-The static methods `nullsFirst` and `nullsLast` adapts an existing comparator so that can handle null values and considers them to be first or last in the order respectively.
+The static methods `nullsFirst` and `nullsLast` adapts an existing comparator so that it can handle null values and considers them to be first or last in the order respectively.
 If the comparator passed is `null`, then all non-`null` values are considered equivalent.

 The default method `thenComparing` returns a comparator that chains a comparator in the event that the invoking comparator considers two values to be equivalent.
 Two additional overloads accept a function for selecting the next comparison key to compare as well as the comparator to use.
 There are also specialized versions for primitives such as `thenComparingInt`.